 - Extreme Programming,

 - Lean Management.

-Software development is not just coding.
+The software development process is not just coding.
 It is a laborious process that calls for involving a number of skilled experts in many areas at each stage.
-The software development life cycle that will work best for your project.
+The software development life cycle model should be selected individually and according to the needs of the project.